WDS Upgrades Its Election Supply Chain & Election Security Solutions

 From election preparation to organizing field operations and securing pickup to securing media returns, relying on WDS systems and technology underlines how critical accuracy and security are in the election process.
 Knowing where election assets and ballots are at all times is imperative.

 With this in mind, WDS has made some groundbreaking improvements and additions to our election supply chain and security, most notably:

 Over the last 15 years, the modules within our system are continually updated and upgraded to meet the needs and demands of the changing elections cycles.
 Let’s take an in-depth look at some of our latest developments.

 Allocation Module Upgrades

 Built-in 2018, the WDS Allocation Module was developed to allow users to determine how many assets to allocate based upon the number of registered voters at each polling site.
 The original system put in place utilized mathematical formulas (managed by the user) to calculate how many of each item is needed per polling location based on the registered voter count.

 Beginning last December, the Allocation Module was given a critical upgrade to make the system dynamic – letting users add and remove assets freely.
 In doing so, it allows the system usability for any elections department, including addressing the early voting needs which happen separately from Election Day.
 Early voting is a much simpler process but still incorporates dynamic changes.

-In addition, modifications to the Allocation Module include inventory validation based on the allocation and enhanced label printing process to accommodate the ever-changing list of items.
+In addition, modifications to the Allocation Module include inventory validation based on the allocation and an enhanced label printing process to accommodate the ever-changing list of items.

 As requirements change, new and more secure equipment becomes necessary.
-The objective for WDS is to provide users with the tools to grow and change without being reliant on us.
+The objective of WDS is to provide users with the tools to grow and change without being reliant on us.
 Our feature-rich system allows for a seamless process before, during, and after Election Day.